charlijj/Series-of-Python-Puzzles/README.md

 <br/>

 <p>
-Each directory contains an instruction pdf, a solution file, and a requirements file containg the libraries needed for each program.
+Each directory contains an instruction pdf, a solution file, a requirements file containg the libraries needed for each program, and some test files.
 </p>